students working in garden

 Drop In (Zoom) Advising

-View Drop In Hours with Sustainability advisor Deborah Gordon on EAB.
+View Drop In Hours with Sustainability advisor Briana Lee on SDSU Navigate.

 Scheduled Advising Appointments

-Schedule an appointment with Sustainability advisor Deborah Gordon on EAB.
+Schedule an appointment with Sustainability advisor Briana Lee on SDSU Navigate.

 If you cannot make these hours or have an advising question or issue that can be handled via email, please email us at sustainability.advising@sdsu.edu.